 After about ten thousand steps, we were getting tired.
 Also, it was getting close to dinner time.
 With a little research, we discovered a great (old) restaurant in the Trastevere area of the city called Zi Umberto.
 We had a fantastic meal, wine, and some great conversation with the locals sitting next to us.

 Day 1: Rome – Mediterranean Cruise Embarkation Day!

 The morning after, we had (free) breakfast at our Hotel Quirinale.
-Later, we started our journey to the Mediterranean coastal town of Civitavecchia, the port where we’d take our cruise ship.
+Later, we started day 1 of our 21 day journey, to the Mediterranean coastal town of Civitavecchia, the port where we’d take our cruise ship.

 The port is about 77km from Rome.
 As usual, there are several ways to reach it.
 This time, we decided to try the least expensive option, the train, mainly to see how easy it is.